 StoryCo’s Approach to Comics-to-Video Adaptation

-Comics-to-video is no longer optional.
-It’s the strategy that keeps IP relevant in a world where audiences are consuming more, expecting more, and swiping faster than ever.
+This shift is exactly why comics-to-video is no longer optional.
+It is the strategy that keeps IP relevant in a world where audiences are consuming more, expecting more, and swiping faster than ever.